 The event typically takes place on one or two consecutive days, normally a Friday and/or a Saturday.
 It consists of four qualifying rounds normally held in the morning and afternoon of each of the two competition days or remotely prior to the competition.
 All teams will participate in these four rounds, upon completion of which the two or three teams with the highest cumulative score will enter the final round held in the evening of the second day.
 The final will be judged by a team of invited negotiation experts and normally a gala dinner will follow, during which the trophy will be awarded to the winner.
 If the qualification rounds take place remotely, elimination rules might be introduced, depending on the number of participants.
 Such rules will be announced before each round.

 In the case of a tie, meaning that more than two teams achieve the same highest scores in the qualifying rounds or in the case that one team achieves the highest score and more than two teams achieve the same second highest score the finalists will be chosen randomly among the tied teams.

 During each round the teams will negotiate a role play written exclusively for the competition by the organizers or selected experts in the field.
-The organizing committee creates the role-plays at its absolute discretion out of a variety of negotiation situations will be simulated, typically: integrative, distributive, mixed-motive, and multi-party, not in any particular order.
-In some role-plays the teams might be split and the team members might be asked to negotiate individually.
+The organizing committee creates the roleplays at its absolute discretion out of a variety of negotiation situations will be simulated, typically: integrative, distributive, mixed-motive, and multi-party, not in any particular order.
+In some roleplays the teams might be split and the team members might be asked to negotiate individually.
 Selected examples of the negotiation roleplays from the past competitions can be found in our book: The Negotiation Challenge: How to Win Negotiation Competitions.

 Most of the negotiation rounds will be scorable and the scoring mechanism will be announced and explained in detail directly before the respective round.
 Integrative negotiation rounds will be judged by invited experienced negotiators.